 Once you have pressed "Save," you will notice the new variable now available from the drop-down menu.
 Insert the variable wherever it's required into your letter, and if needed, create additional variables.

 When you are satisfied with your template select "save."
-Note that you will have the ability to insert the appropriate text upon generating your letter template:
+Note that you will have the ability to insert the appropriate text when you go to generate your letter template.

-Note that if a letter contains custom variables, it will not be available for employee self-service.
-To learn more about generating letters for your employees, visit this article:
+If a letter contains custom variables, it will not be available for employee self-service.
+To learn more about generating letters for your employees, visit this article: Generating a Letter Template